Join us on the Inca Trail to Machu Picchu

 7-day Inca Trail trek.
 26 miles in total, highest point is 4,215m (13,829 ft) above sea level

 Fitness level required: you should be able to walk at a steady pace for up to 6 hours (with breaks!)
 There are no steep climbs.
+All trekkers will be asked to complete a short medical questionnaire nearer the time.

 No one does the Inca Trail quite like The Adventure People.